enraiha0307/enraiha0307/README.md

 <div align="left">

 <p>I am from Saharanpur, Uttar Pradesh, India.
-I focus on building high performance websites with the standard UI/UX design principles, using HTML, CSS, Javascript, front-end frameworks like React, and MERN stack.
-I code in GO, use linux, docker, helm and kubernetes on a daily basis at my job now. </p>
+I focus on building high-performance websites with the standard UI/UX design principles, using HTML, CSS, Javascript, and front-end frameworks like REACT and MERN stack.
+I code in GO and use Linux, Docker, Docker-Compose, Helm, and Kubernetes daily at my job. </p>

-<p>I did my Bachelors and Masters in Computer Sceince and Engineering from National Institute of Technology, Hamirpur (NITH).
-I am proficient with C/C++, Data Structures and Algorithms and solve problems to grow my problem solving skills.
-I do have hobbies, like drawing cartoon characters n stuff, travelling, watching web series, movies (I'm a big Marvel Fan!)</p>
+<p>I did my Bachelor's and Master's degrees in Computer Science and Engineering from the National Institute of Technology, Hamirpur (NITH).
+I am proficient in C++, Data Structures, and Algorithms and solve problems to grow my problem-solving skills.
+My hobbies include drawing anime characters n stuff, traveling, and watching web series and movies (I'm a big Marvel Fan!)</p>

-<p>These days I am exploring the Devops world (since thats what my job has taught me).
-I am also active on twitter, where I share my journey and stuff like resources, ideas etc. I'm always on the lookout for projects where I can contribute.<p>
+<p>These days I am exploring the DevOps world (since that's what my job has taught me).
+I write Blogs on Hashnode, contribute to open-source, and Attend conferences, especially KubeCon+CloudNativeCon(although virtually through scholarship).
+I am also active on Twitter, where I share my journey and stuff like resources, ideas, etc. I'm always on the lookout for projects where I can contribute.<p>

 <p>  You can always contact me on Twitter, LinkedIn or at my Gmail, I'll reply :)</p>
   </div>